 4. Post-Emergency Response

-- You being a property manager should communicate with residents and stakeholders to provide updates on the situation and any recovery plans.
+After an emergency, property managers should assess the extent of property damage and identify any safety hazards.- You being a property manager should communicate with residents and stakeholders to provide updates on the situation and any recovery plans.

 - You should communicate with residents and stakeholders to provide updates on the situation and any actions being taken.